 11.1.
 Questions arising at a meeting of the Council of Governors requiring a formal decision shall be decided by a majority of votes.
-In case of an equality of votes the Chairman shall
+In case of an equality of votes the Chair shall decide the outcome.
+No resolution of the Council of Governors shall be passed if it is unanimously opposed by all of the Public Council Members.

-- decide the outcome.
-No resolution of the Council of Governors shall be passed if it is unanimously opposed by all of the Public Governors. - 11.2.
-All questions put to the vote shall, at the discretion of the Chairman, be determined by oral expression or by a show of hands.
-A paper ballot may also be used if a majority of the Governors present so request, or the Secretary deems it advisable or necessary. - 11.3.
-If at least one third of the Governors present so request, the voting (other than by paper ballot) on any question may be recorded to show how each Governor present voted or abstained. - 11.4.
-If a Governor so requests his vote shall be recorded by name upon any vote (other than by paper ballot). - 11.5.
-In no circumstances may an absent Governor vote by proxy.
+- 11.2.
+All questions put to the vote shall, at the discretion of the Chair, be determined by oral expression or by a show of hands.
+A paper ballot may also be used if a majority of the Council Members present so request, or the Secretary deems it advisable or necessary. - 11.3.
+If at least one third of the Council Members present so request, the voting (other than by paper ballot) on any question may be recorded to show how each Council Member present voted or abstained. - 11.4.
+If a Council member so requests his vote shall be recorded by name upon any vote (other than by paper ballot). - 11.5.
+In no circumstances may an absent Council Member vote by proxy.
 Absence is defined as being absent at the time of the vote.